All Hilbert spaces are the same: consequences for generalized coordinates and momenta: Appendix

 \subsection{Quantum field theory}

 Essentially all Hilbert spaces in quantum mechanics are separable.
 Recall that a metric space is separable if it has a countable, dense subset (and thus a countable, orthonormal basis)---for example, $L^2(\RR^N)$ has products of $N$ harmonic-oscillator eigenfunctions as a basis.
 However, quantum field theories typically deal with a space more like $L^2(\RR^{\NN})$, which comprises infinite sequences of real numbers.
 This is not a separable space \cite{fairbairn2004separable}.
+Quantum statistics in the thermodynamic limit (e.g., an infinite chain of spins), too, initially yields an inseparable Hilbert space, arising from the infinitely many degrees of freedom one starts with.

-So what?
-Talagrand \cite{talagrand2022quantum} gives examples of unitary transformations, operating on all dimensions in the same way, that give absurd results.
+Why do we construct a separable Hilbert space, even in those cases where we start with an infinite number of degrees of freedom?
+In the context of an inseparable Hilbert space, Talagrand \cite{talagrand2022quantum} gives examples of generalizations of unitary operators, operating on all dimensions in the same way, that give absurd results.
 For example, let $a_k$ be an annihilation operator on the $k$th dimension, and consider the Bogoliubov-type transformation $a'_k = a_k\cosh\zeta + \smash{a^\dagger_k}\sinh\zeta$ ($\zeta>0$).
 Let $\ket{0}$ and $\ket{0'}$ be the respective ground states of $a_k$ and $a_k'$ ($a_k\ket{0}=0$, $a_k'\ket{0'}=0$).
 Then the inner product of these ground states involves an infinite product of quantities which are constant and less than one, so $\braket{0'}{0}=0$.
 Witten \cite{witten2021does} puts this argument in general terms, noting that a change to a finite number of dimensions (e.g., by applying a finite number of creation operators) does not alter this argument.
 Thus, all of the Fock states in the $\ket{0}$ basis are orthogonal to all of the Fock states in the $\ket{0'}$ basis.
+(For another (much simpler) example consider a unitary phase shift applied to each local degree of freedom $n$, $U_n=\exp(i\phi_n)\openone_n$ with the phase shift $\phi_n$ defined relative to a local phase reference.
+Clearly, if $\sum_n \phi_n$ does not converge, then neither does the tensor product $\otimes_n U_n $.)